 A Cordwainer is a shoemaker; an artisan trained in the technical aspects of crafting a shoe from scratch.
-A formally trained Cordwainer will be skilled in all of the intricate processes involved in making a pair of shoes - from shaping a last (the mould that a shoe is fashioned around), to constructing the soles and fashioning the uppers.
+A formally trained Cordwainer will be skilled in all of the intricate processes involved in making a pair of shoes - from shaping a last (the mould that a shoe is formed around), to constructing the soles and fashioning the uppers.

 Etymologically speaking, the word Cordwainer is derived from the Old French word cordoanier, and originally referred to someone who worked with cordwain or cordovan, an equine leather that was historically produced in Medieval Córdoba, also known as Cordova in English.
 Traditionally, because cordovan leather was difficult and expensive to produce, it was only used for the highest quality shoes but Cordwainers used other leathers to make all types of footwear.

 How Is That Different To A Cobbler?
 Or A Shoe Designer?

 Historically, Cordwainers were the only craftspeople permitted to create shoes from new leather.
 Traditionally, the cobblers and Cordwainers were differentiated by the storied London guilds, with cobblers restricted to the use of used leather, either in the mending or making of shoes from old leather recovered from discarded or repaired shoes.

 A shoe designer, however, needs very little in the way of technical knowledge.
 A designer will develop the concept of a shoe but pass the responsibility of crafting it to a Cordwainer, whose technical expertise will bring the shoe to fruition.
 For mass-produced shoes, this is passed on to production lines and factories, where the meticulous techniques of traditional craftsmanship often are overlooked in favour of expedited production times to fulfil large orders.

 So, Mary Alice Malone Is A Cordwainer?